Azure/azure-powershell/src/Network/Network/help/Remove-AzPrivateEndpoint.md

 ```

 ## DESCRIPTION
-The **Remove-AzPrivateEndpoint** cmdlet removes an Azure virtual network.
+The **Remove-AzPrivateEndpoint** cmdlet removes a private endpoint.

 ## EXAMPLES